genesis-community/cf-genesis-kit/MANUAL.md

   - `postgres_disk_pool` - The disk type (per cloud config) to use when provisioning the persistent storage for the database.
     Defaults to `postgres`.

+  - `postgres_max_connections` - How many connections the internal
+    Postgres DB should maintain at once.
+Only used if internal DB is deployed.
+Defaults to `100`.

+  - `postgres_vip` - What VRRP VIP to use for the HAProxy/keepalived.

+If the `local-ha-db` feature is chosen, a VRRP VIP must be manually provided either via the Wizard or as `postgres_vip`

 ### Using an External MySQL / MariaDB Database